Annual Earnings Exemption

 If you have a disability and get disability assistance you can still work and earn money.
 Money you earn, up to a certain amount, does not change the amount on your monthly payment.
 You can earn money anytime during the year and there is no monthly limit.

 The annual earnings exemption applies to money you earn from January 1–December 31.
 The remaining exemption doesn’t carry over year to year.
 You will receive a new exemption limit each year.
-The exemption limits are:
+The current exemption limits are:

 - $9,600 for a single person with the Persons with Disabilities designation

 - $12,000 for a family with two adults where only one person has the Persons with Disabilities designation